Epson EH-TW7400 home cinema projector review

 There 4 ways to set-up the Epson EH-TW7400 in a room depending on the space you have to play with and the room’s overall purpose.
 You can front or rear project either from a table or the ceiling.
-To make set-up easier, we’ll assume you’re using a ceiling mount and front projecting onto the screen.
+To make set-up easier, we’ll assume you’re using one of the best projector ceiling mounts and front projecting onto the screen.

 Depending on the distance between the projector and screen, the EH-TW7400 can produce an image ranging from 50 inches to an impressive 300 inches.
 At a distance of 4 metres, it will comfortable produce an image size capable of filling an 100 inch screen.

 With the projector mounted and pointed at the screen, connect a power cable and using an HDMI cable, either an AV Receiver, Blu-ray player or games console.
 As there’s no built-in speakers or audio output, we’d recommend pairing it with an AV Receiver.

 If you’re planning on streaming content, it’s worth connecting the Epson EH-TW7400 to your Wi-Fi router using an Ethernet cable.
 You could instead use a streaming device such as a Google Chromecast or Amazon Fire TV stick and use the USB port for power.

 With the projector mounted and connected into your system, next use the remote with included batteries to operate the unit.
 You can use the control panel on the unit for basic operation, however, the remote offer access to all settings.